Middleweight (MMA): Ambiguity and clarification

 For the sake of uniformity, many mixed martial arts websites refer to competitors between 171 and 185 lb (77.5 and 84 kg) as middleweights.
 This encompasses Shooto's light heavyweight division of the same weight limit.

 The middleweight limit, as defined by the Nevada State Athletic Commission and the Association of Boxing Commissions is 185 lb (84 kg).

 Professional champions

 Current champions

-Table accurate as of March 2023.
+This table last updated in August 2025.